 The Association of Retired Teachers of Connecticut (ARTC) is a non-profit organization of retired teachers that represent 16,000 members/affiliates and advocates for 33,000 CT retired teachers.

 ARTC’s primary concerns center on the financial security of our pension and health insurance benefits.
-We also advocate for the preservation of Medicare.
 Our goals are to work toward:

 * Maintaining our pension system and preserving its COLA

 * Eliminating the state income tax on retired teachers’ pensions